European shares weaker as Ericsson slump sours mood

 2 Min Read

-LONDON (Reuters) - European shares fell on Tuesday on the back of a disappointing set of results from bluechips including Ericsson and Lufthansa, while scaled-back expectations of rate hikes at central banks spurred some profit-taking in financials.
+LONDON, July 18 (Reuters) - European shares fell on Tuesday on the back of a disappointing set of results from bluechips including Ericsson and Lufthansa, while scaled-back expectations of rate hikes at central banks spurred some profit-taking in financials.

 The pan-European STOXX 600 was down 0.3 percent.
 The basic resources sector fell more than 1 percent while banks were down 0.5 percent.